What's the closest living relative to a dinosaur

 Silesaurids: The Non-Dinosaurian Dinosauriforms

 Silesaurids, a group of non-dinosaurian dinosauriforms, are considered the closest relatives to crown-group dinosaurs.
 The osteohistology of Sacisaurus agudoensis, a Late Triassic silesaurid, reveals that these creatures exhibited rapid growth early in their lineage, similar to early dinosaurs.
-However, they lacked the complex vascular arrangements seen in saurischian dinosaurs, indicating relatively slower growth rates.
-This simpler vascular pattern is consistent across all studied silesaurids, suggesting a common growth strategy among these early dinosaur relatives.
+However, they lacked the complex vascular arrangements seen in saurischian dinosaurs, indicating relatively slower growth rates1.
+This simpler vascular pattern is consistent across all studied silesaurids, suggesting a common growth strategy among these early dinosaur relatives1.

 Asilisaurus kongwe: A Detailed Anatomical Study

 Asilisaurus kongwe, another dinosauriform from the Middle Triassic, provides crucial insights into the anatomy of early dinosaur relatives.
-The detailed skeletal analysis of Asilisaurus kongwe shows that it shares several primitive features with archosaurs, such as a crocodylian-like ankle configuration and a short foot with well-developed metatarsals I and V. These features suggest that Asilisaurus kongwe is more closely related to Silesaurus opolensis than to true dinosaurs, highlighting the high degree of homoplasy and parallel evolutionary trends within Silesauridae and early dinosaur lineages.
+The detailed skeletal analysis of Asilisaurus kongwe shows that it shares several primitive features with archosaurs, such as a crocodylian-like ankle configuration and a short foot with well-developed metatarsals I and V. These features suggest that Asilisaurus kongwe is more closely related to Silesaurus opolensis than to true dinosaurs, highlighting the high degree of homoplasy and parallel evolutionary trends within Silesauridae and early dinosaur lineages2.

 Dromaeosaurids: Feathered Dinosaur Relatives